Learning how to make super strong bubbles has been on our list of summer things to do for way too long!

 - Hold them in your hand.

-- Bounce one or more to another person, then have them bounce it back.
+- Bounce one or more touchable bubbles to another person, then have them bounce it back.

-- See how many times you can play catch with them.
+- See how many times two people can play catch back and forth with one or more unbreakable bubbles.

-- Blow them onto various surfaces (grass, rocks, patio furniture) and see where they last the longest.
+- Blow your super bubbles onto various surfaces (grass, rocks, patio furniture) and see where they last the longest.

 - Juggle

-- Test how hard you can squeeze them.
+- Check how unpoppable they are by testing how hard you can squeeze them.

 - See how many you can hold at one time.